 To consider the attached report.

-It was proposed by Councillor Bowles, seconded by Councillor C Adams, and
+Proposed by Councillor Mordue, seconded by Councillor C Adams, and

 There will be an opportunity for Members to ask questions of individual Cabinet Members and Committee Chairmen.

 Members had the opportunity to ask questions of individual Cabinet Members and Committee Chairmen about issues affecting their portfolios/Committee activities:-

 (a) The Future Homes Standard (Councillor Foster) – the Cabinet Member for Environment and Leisure informed Members that the Council was preparing a draft response to the Government’s current consultation on changes of the Building Regulations.

 (b) Councillor Everitt (Councillors C Adams and Lambert) – on behalf of all Members, the Members asked for congratulations to be extended to Councillor Everitt who had been elected as the Member of Parliament for Milton Keynes North at the 2019 general election.

 (c) HS2 (Councillor C Adams) – the Leader of the Council informed Members that the Council was continuing to use all means possible to lobby and pressure the Government to stop HS2.

 (d) Data Harvesting / AVDC Website (Councillor Lyons) – the Cabinet Member for Finance and Resources informed Members that he would respond to the Member on this matter although he did not believe that the Council harvested or passed any information to third parties.